Epicgamer2047/Hermes/README.md

 - basic string and memory libraries
 - basic memory allocation
 - basic fat12 file system and read capabilites
+- hopefully in the future i will write a library to actually write to the floppy drive

 # Memory allocation
 The memory allocation is really crude and can be used with the function malloc(); defined in memory.h